 Provenance & Hallucination Detection¶

-CRP includes a full Decision Provenance Engine (DPE) — a 13-module pipeline that traces every claim in the LLM's output back to its source facts, detects hallucinations, contradictions, fabrications, and distortions, and produces audit-ready reports.
+CRP's Decision Provenance Engine (DPE) is a 13-module pipeline that traces every claim in the LLM's output back to its source facts, detects hallucinations, contradictions, fabrications, and distortions, and produces audit-ready reports.
+The result: higher trust, fewer mistakes, and compliance evidence generated as a side effect of normal use.

 Why Provenance Matters¶